MarionDL/HTTPInfraLab/README.md

 Finally, we can access the content from a browser by typing this into our favorite web browser (Firefox was used here) :
 `192.168.99.100:9090`.
 It will automatically open a JSON representation of the resource asked, in this case the very famous Bubu poem.

+## Step 3 : Reverse proxy with apache

+### Application

+In this third step, we implemented a reverse proxy with Apache (static configuration).
+Its job is to redirect the client either to the first step's server (the static one) or the second's (the dynamic one), depending on the GET request.

+### Specification

+We used following base image for our server : `php:5.6-apache` (like in the first step).
+Its IP address is Docker Machine one, like in the previous steps.

+From the base image, we added some content to the `sites-availables` folder (situated in the configuration files of the apache server, like explained in the first step), to give access to our previous applications.

+Inside it, we wrote a default configuration file and one for our reverse proxy.

+/!\ Be careful : inside this second file, the container's IP addresses are hard-coded.
+You would have to modify them if the addresses of your containers are not the same as ours.

+### Third step demo :

+Before testing this new server, you have to make sure that you have the 2 previous applications containers running and check if the IP addresses are still effective.

+The Dockerfile is located in the `docker-images/apache-reverse-proxy/` folder.
+To build the image, type :

+`docker build -t res/apache_rp .`

+To run the container :

+`docker run -p 8080:80 res/apache_rp`

+Finally, you have to change your DNS configuration to have access to our server via your web browser and add a new entry with the Docker machine IP address with `demo.res.ch`.

+Then you can try with your browser either `demo.res.ch:8080` or `demo.res.ch:8080/api/bubu/`.